Jordan Conducts Humanitarian Airdrops To Gaza With Global Support

 (MENAFN- Jordan News Agency)

 Amman, Mar.
-27 (Petra) - In a consistent effort to address the dire situation amid the ongoing war on Gaza, Jordan, along with allied nations, conducted five humanitarian and food aid airdrops on Wednesday, targeting multiple locations in northern Gaza.
+28 (Petra) - The Jordan Armed Forces - Arab Army conducted Thursday 5 airdrops of humanitarian and food aid, with the participation of allied nations, targeting various locations in northern Gaza.

-Aircraft from Egypt, the United Arab Emirates, Germany, and notably Spain, in its inaugural involvement, participated in this vital operation.
+Two aircraft from the Royal Jordanian Air Force, along with planes from Egypt, the United Arab Emirates, and Germany, were involved in the operation.

-Spain's inclusion signifies a significant enhancement to Jordan's endeavors in rallying international support to alleviate the famine-stricken population's plight exacerbated by the ongoing Israeli aggression, particularly during the sacred month of Ramadan.
+This effort is part of Jordan's ongoing international initiatives to alleviate the profound human suffering caused by the Israeli war on Gaza.

-The Armed Forces reiterated their commitment to delivering humanitarian and medical aid, either via air bridge from Marka Airport to El Arish International Airport, or through airdrops and ground convoys in Gaza.
+The Armed Forces affirmed their commitment to delivering humanitarian and medical aid through air bridges from Marka Airport to El Arish International Airport, as well as through airdrops and ground convoys in Gaza.

-With this, the tally of airdrops conducted by the Jordan Armed Forces has reached 60, with an additional 101 airdrops in collaboration with allied nations since the onset of Israeli aggression on Gaza.
+The total number of airdrops by the Jordan Armed Forces has now reached 62, with an additional 104 conducted in cooperation with allied nations since the start of the Israeli aggression on Gaza.

 Legal Disclaimer: